 What happens to federal student loans when you die?

-The U.S. Department of Education forgives federal student loan debt at the borrower's death.
+Unlike a mortgage or car loan, the U.S. Department of Education forgives federal student loan debt at the borrower's death by issuing a "discharge due to death".

 How to get a "death discharge" for federal student loan debt?